bumbeishvili/bumbeishvili/README.md

 Hi there, I am David :)

-For the past 6 years, I was building advanced data visualizations.
-Before that I was working as a full stack developer for several years.
+For the past 6 years, I was building advanced web based data visualizations.
 Currently I am living and working from Tbilisi / Georgia.

 I do freelance data visualization work.
 You can check some of the projects on my personal website - [davidb.dev](https://davidb.dev)